seq-lang/seq/docs/sphinx/tutorial/primer.rst

     t[1]  # works because 1 is a constant int

     x = int(argv[1])
-    t[x]  # compile error: x is not known at the compile time
+    t[x]  # compile error: x is not known at compile time

     # This is a homogenous tuple (all member types are the same)
     u = (1, 2, 3)  # type: Tuple[int, int, int].